How are dental insurance benefits calculated?

 - In those situations where the cost of the patient’s treatment is not fully covered by the plan, the patient pays the difference to their dentist out of pocket.

-Additionally, the total amount of benefits (dollars) provided by a policy is typically limited by both a deductible and yearly maximum.
+Additionally, the total amount of benefits (dollars) provided by a policy is typically limited by both a deductible and a yearly maximum.

 2) Managed Care dental insurance plans.